 If so, then you should write a review about it.
 Write down your experience so that other people can learn what to expect.

 Things you can put in what you write:

 Everybody who’s been arrested and thrown in jail has at least one story to tell about it.
 How’d you get locked up?
 Did you experience fair treatment?
 What happened to you while you were locked up?
 How did you get along with the other inmates?
 Did going to jail affect your life?
 How?

 Post A Comment

 Make some good friends in jail?
-Want to say wassup to a friend from jail?
+Want to send a message to a friend from jail?
 Post a message to them below.

-Throw a shoutout to people locked up at Union County Jail
+Send a message to people incarcerated at Union County Jail

 Return To Main Menu